aqicn/abacus/README.md

 # AirBacus - Open Air Quality Data Store

-AirBacus is an open air quality data store.
+AirBacus is an open-air quality data store.
 You can use this repo to download the historical and real-time data from any AirBacus data store.

 ## Configuration